What are the Keys to Consistently Great Tasting BBQ?

 Meat Selection

-OK, you have your meat of choice.
+OK, you have your meat choice.
 What is next?

 Get to Know Your Cooker (Grill or Smoker)

 Perhaps the most important things for you to learn is to have patience.
 Don't try to speed up finishing the meat.
-BBQ is done when it gets done.
-It is picture perfect at some point but please don't try to rush to the end.
-I have people always come up to me while I'm cooking and say they are hungry and would like to eat right then.
+BBQ is done when it gets done!
+It is picture perfect at some point, but pleas don't try and rush to the end.
+I have people always coming up to me while I'm cooking and say they are hungry and would like to eat right then.
 I tell them you have to wait until the BBQ is right.
 Explain to them that you can't rush the best BBQ, it will be ready when it is ready.
-They really don't mind waiting for your perfect BBQ.
-It will be worth the wait.
+They really don't mind waiting for your perfect BBQ It will be worth the wait.

 Cook at a consistent low temperature.
-I cook all of my meat between 200 and 215 degrees.
-I cook beef brisket for 18 hours, spareribs for approx 5 hours, and pork loins for approx 3 hours.
+I cook all my meat between 20 and 215 degree Fahrenheit.
+I cook beef brisket for 18 hours, spareribs for approximately 5 hours, and pork loins for approximately 3 hours.
 This will give you some idea, but remember every cooker is different.
-If you are only cooking spareribs you can get a little hotter fire of approximately 235 degrees and cook the ribs at that temperature.
-They will cook in approximate 4 hours.
-Just don't rush the process
+If you are only cooking spareribs, you can get a little hotter fire of approximately 23 degrees Fahrenheit.
+They will cook in approximately 4 hours.
+Just don't rush the process.

-TIP: Never cook large pieces of meat (beef brisket, pork butts, or tenderloins) at temperatures over 225 degrees as you can boil the fat out of the inside of the meat and it can dry out your piece of meat.
+TIP: Never cook large pieces of meat (beef brisket, pork butts, or tenderloins) at temperatures over 225 degrees Fahrenheit.
+You could boil the fat out of the inside of the meat, which could dry out your piece of meat.

 Choose a Great Smoke Flavor